Advertisement

 Cute, right?

-Well, this tradition has a very murky past.
-In the late 1950s, a series of experiments were carried out on patients at mental health hospitals, and these unethical tests were the origin of lördagsgodis.
 During the Vipeholm Experiments, named after the hospital in Lund where they took place, patients were encouraged to eat huge amounts of sugary sweets in a deliberate attempt to get cavities in their teeth, so that scientists could research the link between sugar and dental health, which was unclear at the time, and how to treat them.

 The researchers discovered that there was indeed a clear link between high sugar consumption and teeth cavities.
 And so the Medicines Agency recommended that Swedes limit their candy-eating to once a week, since this would have less of an impact on their teeth than daily snacking – although pick'n'mix-style loose candy wasn't allowed in Sweden until 1985.
 Before that, you had to stock up on your salty liquorice and fudge at an old fashioned sweet shop.

-Despite its origins in these controversial tests, lördagsgodis lives on in Sweden as a beloved tradition.
+Despite its origins in these extremely controversial tests, lördagsgodis lives on in Sweden as a beloved tradition.
 And it's one that many internationals will learn to love too.

 Examples